tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 The responsibilities of the Directors are to:

-* Be responsible for the implementation of the ARK Co-Living Ltd Health and Safety Policy.
+* Be responsible for the implementation of the GOP Co-Living Ltd Health and Safety Policy.
-* Regularly (at least annually) review the Health and Safety Policy to ensure that it remains in compliance with ARK Co-Living Ltd’s objectives for Health and Safety.
+* Regularly (at least annually) review the Health and Safety Policy to ensure that it remains in compliance with GOP Co-Living Ltd’s objectives for Health and Safety.
 * Ensure that Management and employees at all levels fully understand the arrangements for the implementation of the Health and Safety Policy.
-* Ensure that all levels of Management and employees are aware of and carry out their responsibilities and obligation to comply with the ARK Co-Living Ltd Health & Safety policy (and other related rules or procedures) that are in place at their actual place of work.
+* Ensure that all levels of Management and employees are aware of and carry out their responsibilities and obligation to comply with the GOP Co-Living Ltd Health & Safety policy (and other related rules or procedures) that are in place at their actual place of work.
 * Ensure that all health and safety issues are communicated promptly and effectively.
 * Ensure that sufficient funds/resources are allocated within the company budget for the requirements of health, safety, and welfare provisions.
 * Ensure that statutory insurance cover is in place, and that the current statutory Certificate is displayed in a prominent position.
 * Ensure that open and transparent consultations between Management and employees take place at regular intervals.
-* Ensure that contractors, temporary workers, visitors etc., adhere to the ARK Co-Living Ltd health and safety rules and procedures and any other relevant legislation.
+* Ensure that contractors, temporary workers, visitors etc., adhere to the GOP Co-Living Ltd health and safety rules and procedures and any other relevant legislation.
-* Ensure that all risk and hazard assessments relating to the activities and hazards of ARK Co-Living Ltd are completed and recorded; the results communicated to all employees; and that the assessments are reviewed regularly (at least annually and/or whenever change occurs).
+* Ensure that all risk and hazard assessments relating to the activities and hazards of GOP Co-Living Ltd are completed and recorded; the results communicated to all employees; and that the assessments are reviewed regularly (at least annually and/or whenever change occurs).
 * Ensure that safe access and egress throughout the workplace is provided and maintained.
-* Ensure that suitable and sufficient Personal Protective Equipment (PPE), if appropriate, is provided for any relevant hazards within ARK Co-Living Ltd’s premises, or operations elsewhere by their employees.
+* Ensure that suitable and sufficient Personal Protective Equipment (PPE), if appropriate, is provided for any relevant hazards within GOP Co-Living Ltd’s premises, or operations elsewhere by their employees.
 * Ensure that appropriate First Aid personnel and resources are provided; and that employees are aware of the identity of First Aid personnel, the location of facilities, and the requirement to record all accidents/incidents, either in the Accident Book, or in another approved format.
 * Ensure that adequate fire-fighting equipment is provided, and to ensure that all maintenance records are kept complete and up to date.
 * Ensure that there are suitable means of raising the alarm in the event of a fire, and that checks are carried as per the statutory guidelines.